samhilluk/pi-sensors/README.md

 Using sensors can at the start seem a little daunting however its actually really quite simple.

+This guide will walk through a number of different sensors and python scripts are provided to show how to use them "in code".

+Sensors covered:

+- Temperature Sensor

 ## Temperature Sensor

-The easiest sensor to start with is the temperature sensor, most people use the **DALLAS 18B20** sensor which you can pick up for a few pennies on various websites, is a digital sensor and runs at 3V so no risk of frying the Raspberry PI.
+The easiest sensor to start with is with the temperature sensor, most people use the **DALLAS 18B20** sensor which you can pick up for a few pennies on various websites, this is a digital sensor and runs at 3V so no risk of frying the Raspberry PI.

 ### Wiring the sensor

-Once you have the sensor you need to connect it up, the easiest way is as follows, however the pins you use can be (to a certain extent) varied as there are multiple £v out, ground and data in pins available.
-The way I do it is as shown in this picture:
+Once you have the sensor you need to connect it up, the easiest way is as follows, however the pins you use can be (to a certain extent) varied as there are multiple 3V out, ground and data in pins available.
+The way I have done it is as shown in this picture:

 ![Wiring diagram](https://github.com/samhilluk/pi-sensors/raw/master/wiring.png)